abdulshaikh55/agora/README.md

 2. Save the task locally: you can come back to your whenever, because it is saved in your computer.
 3. Interactive TUI: Enjoy a visually appealing and user-friendly interface that makes task management a breeze.
 4. Status Tracking: Keep track of the status of your tasks with the built-in status enum.
 Whether it's "NotStarted," "Ongoing," or "Completed," Task Manager has got you covered.
-5. Aesthetically Pleasing: Task Manager combines formal and funny elements to create an engaging experience.
-Get things done with a smile on your face!
-6. Faster than GUI: Since the app runs on terminal directly, it resources than a GUI.
+5. Faster than GUI: Since the app runs on terminal directly, it resources than a GUI.

 ## Demonstration